 It might be a bit challenging to provide 14 hours of complete darkness at home.
 But you can keep your plants in a closed cabinet or place a box over it to ensure complete darkness.
 If you continue this practice for 6 weeks, you will make your plants bloom cheerfully in the next blooming season.

-Be warned don’t expose your plants to low temperature during the blooming season as it can prevent the bud development.
+Be warned don’t expose your plants to low temperature during the blooming season as it can prevent bud development.

 Once the plants start blooming bring your plants to normal conditions and resume normal watering and light exposure.